If you are among the first few freelancers to submit a proposal you can have an undue advantage of an increase in the chance of client interaction.

 So how can you be notified of the projects first and write a proposal before others?

+Grab the RSS Feed URL

-Using the RSS
+Grab the RSS link for the saved search.

-Grab the RSS link for the saved search and import it in any of the RSS readers of your choice.
-My personal favorite is feedly where you can import any RSS url.
+Now import the RSS URI from Upwork in any of the RSS readers of your choice.
+My personal favorite is Feedly, where you can import any RSS url.

-You can do the same for all your saved searches or you can use the My Job Feed tab to grab the RSS url for all your saved searches in one RSS feed.
+However, the more comfortable option is to use the “My Job Feed” tab to grab the RSS url for all saved searches in one RSS feed.